Sourjaya/sdxxd/README.md

 ---

 # TODO
 Enable parallel read and processing of bytes.

----

-# LICENSE
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Add other flag functionalities.